 Law enforcement is a dangerous profession-officers are always in harm's way and are prepared, if necessary, to lay down their lives in the line of duty.
 While there is no legislation that Congress could pass that will completely protect officers from harm in the course of performing their duty, we can help deter and punish individuals who target officers for violence by enacting H.R.
 1551, the "Protect and Serve Act."
-We believe the Judiciary Committee should act now-just as it did when it favorably reported the bill on a unanimous vote in 2018, just before the House passed it on an overwhelming 382-35 vote.
+We believe the House should act now-just as it did when it passed this same legislation in 2018 on an overwhelming 382-35 vote.
 Passing the "Protect and Serve Act" would be a strong show of support for the men and women in the line of fire and send a clear message to those who would seek to do them harm.

-On behalf of the more than 377,000 members of the Fraternal Order of Police, I urge the Committee to take violence against law enforcement officers seriously and to take every reasonable action to deter and punish those who deliberately target these brave men and women and to favorably report H.R.
-1551, the "Protect and Serve Act."
+On behalf of the more than 377,000 members of the Fraternal Order of Police, I thank you for your previous support of the "Protect and Serve Act" and ask that you again cosponsor this legislation.
 If I can provide any additional information about this legislation, please do not hesitate to contact me or Executive Director Jim Pasco in our Washington, D.C. office.